Paleontology

 Paleontology traces the evolutionary history of life back to over 3,000 million years ago, possibly as far as 3,800 million years ago.[80]
 The oldest clear evidence of life on Earth dates to 3,000 million years ago, although there have been reports, often disputed, of fossil bacteria from 3,400 million years ago and of geochemical evidence for the presence of life 3,800 million years ago.[16][81]
 Some scientists have proposed that life on Earth was "seeded" from elsewhere,[82][83][84] but most research concentrates on various explanations of how life could have arisen independently on Earth.[85]

-Opabinia sparked modern interest in the Cambrian explosion.
+Opabinia sparked modern interest in the Cambrian explosion

-Multicellular life is composed only of eukaryotic cells, and the earliest evidence for it is the Francevillian Group Fossils from 2,100 million years ago,[67] although specialisation of cells for different functions first appears between 1,430 million years ago (a possible fungus) and 1,200 million years ago (a probable red alga).
-Sexual reproduction may be a prerequisite for specialisation of cells, as an asexual multicellular organism might be at risk of being taken over by rogue cells that retain the ability to reproduce.[68][69]
+For about 2,000 million years microbial mats, multi-layered colonies of different bacteria, were the dominant life on Earth.[86]
+The evolution of oxygenic photosynthesis enabled them to play the major role in the oxygenation of the atmosphere[29] from about 2,400 million years ago.
+This change in the atmosphere increased their effectiveness as nurseries of evolution.[87]
+While eukaryotes, cells with complex internal structures, may have been present earlier, their evolution speeded up when they acquired the ability to transform oxygen from a poison to a powerful source of metabolic energy.
+This innovation may have come from primitive eukaryotes capturing oxygen-powered bacteria as endosymbionts and transforming them into organelles called mitochondria.[80][88]
+The earliest evidence of complex eukaryotes with organelles (such as mitochondria) dates from 1,850 million years ago.[30]
+Multicellular life is composed only of eukaryotic cells, and the earliest evidence for it is the Francevillian Group Fossils from 2,100 million years ago,[89] although specialisation of cells for different functions first appears between 1,430 million years ago (a possible fungus) and 1,200 million years ago (a probable red alga).
+Sexual reproduction may be a prerequisite for specialisation of cells, as an asexual multicellular organism might be at risk of being taken over by rogue cells that retain the ability to reproduce.[90][91]

-The earliest known animals are cnidarians from about 580 million years ago, but these are so modern-looking that must be descendants of earlier animals.[70]
-Early fossils of animals are rare because they had not developed mineralised, easily fossilized hard parts until about 548 million years ago.[71]
+The earliest known animals are cnidarians from about 580 million years ago, but these are so modern-looking that they must be descendants of earlier animals.[92]
+Early fossils of animals are rare because they had not developed mineralised, easily fossilized hard parts until about 548 million years ago.[93]
 The earliest modern-looking bilaterian animals appear in the Early Cambrian, along with several "weird wonders" that bear little obvious resemblance to any modern animals.
-There is a long-running debate about whether this Cambrian explosion was truly a very rapid period of evolutionary experimentation; alternative views are that modern-looking animals began evolving earlier but fossils of their precursors have not yet been found, or that the "weird wonders" are evolutionary "aunts" and "cousins" of modern groups.[72]
-Vertebrates remained a minor group until the first jawed fish appeared in the Late Ordovician.[73][74]
+There is a long-running debate about whether this Cambrian explosion was truly a very rapid period of evolutionary experimentation; alternative views are that modern-looking animals began evolving earlier but fossils of their precursors have not yet been found, or that the "weird wonders" are evolutionary "aunts" and "cousins" of modern groups.[53]
+Vertebrates remained a minor group until the first jawed fish appeared in the Late Ordovician.[94][95]

 At about 13 centimetres (5.1 in) the Early Cretaceous Yanoconodon was longer than the average mammal of the time.[96]